YuYuCong/YuYuCong.github.io/_posts/Robotics/2021-10-26-Learning High-Speed Flight in the Wild.md

 ---
 layout: post
-title: "paper:Learning High-Speed Flight in the Wild"
+title: paper:Learning High-Speed Flight in the Wild
-subtitle: "Learning High-Speed Flight in the Wild - University of Zurich and Intel"
+subtitle: Learning High-Speed Flight in the Wild - University of Zurich and Intel
-categories: [DeepLearning, Robotic]
+categories:
+  - Robotics
-tags: [paper,path-plan,quadrotor,autonomously-fly]
+tags:
+  - paper
+  - path-plan
+  - quadrotor
+  - autonomously-fly
 redirect_from:
   - /2021/10/26/
 ---